bms5213-F2021/project3/README.md

   * `geom_point()` will scatter the points
   * `geom_smooth()` can be used to draw a straight line (but this isn't necessary); If used, consider setting the `method` and `se` arguments to have a linear model, and to turn off the shading respectively
 2. Find the correlation between the variables  *(3 points)*
   * Check the assumptions for Pearson R correlation for each subplot.
-(Primarily, are both the variables being considered approximately normal?)
+(Primarily, are both the variables being considered together approximately bivariate normal?)
-    * If you believe that multiple pieces of evidence support that each variable being considered is approximately normal (or can be cleaned/transformed with a natural logarithm to be approximately normal), proceed with the correlation using Pearson's R, and be sure to justify your choices in your write up in step 3
+    * If you believe this assumption is satisfied, proceed with the correlation using Pearson's R, and be sure to justify your choices in your write up in step 3
-    * If you don't think that multiple pieces of evidence support the assumption of approximate normality, then proceed with the correlation using Kendall's Tau.
+    * If you don't think that the evidence supports the assumption of approximate bivariate normality, then proceed with the correlation using Kendall's Tau or Spearman's Rho (your choice).
   * You can run the correlation manually using the `cor()` and `cor.test()` functions for each subplot and add annotations to plots (not recommended) or you can use `+ stat_cor()` (a function from the `ggpubr` package) (recommended)
 3. Write 1-3 paragraphs *(2 points)*
   * stating the analysis question (original question posed by the professor for this data file/analysis)